 “For years he was my bootmaker, and the boots Mr. Tomlinson turned out would astonish some folks of today.
 I wonder they ever wore out.
 I have sat for hours watching him wax and stitch and hammer.
 He was a model man, and if there be any good ones, surely he was one of the few”.
 (John Cartwright)

-When he died in September 1886 Thomas was still living at South Street with his daughter Annie and her husband Frank Henson.
+When he died on September 1st 1886 Thomas was still living at South Street with his daughter Annie and her husband Frank Henson.
 (His wife Ann had died at their South Street home on November 7th, 1879, aged 72)

 Immediately prior to his death, Thomas, out and about, had attended a meeting at his church on a Tuesday evening.
 On the following morning his son-in-law heard him coughing, went to see what the problem was and found the bootmaker bleeding heavily from the mouth.
 He died shortly after.